Alexander Kentikelenis

 Search

-Currently, I am assistant professor of sociology and political economy at Bocconi University.
+I am a social scientist interested in political economy, international affairs, and global health and development.
+Currently, I am associate professor of political economy and sociology at Bocconi University.
 Before moving to Milan, I held research posts at Oxford, Cambridge and Harvard.

 Picture